freeCodeCamp-Summer-Cohort-2026/datalens/README.md

 - columns (the name of each column in a list)
 - total_revenue (all the individual revenue entries added together)
 - mean_revenue (the total revenue divided by how many revenue entries there are)
+- total_quantity (tells the user how many items are being sold in that data set)
 - category_count (tells the user how many categories the data set contains)
 - date_min (tells us the date the first sale was made within the data set)
 - date_max (tells us the date when the latest sale was made within the data set)

-Specifically, running the command on `sample.csv`, the results should outputted to the terminal.
+Specifically, running the command on `sample.csv`, the results should output to the terminal.
 These results should be obtained:

 ```bash
 DataLens summary